 Can I go Bankrupt if I am on Benefits?

 If you receive benefits Bankruptcy may be an ideal debt solution.
-You will usually be bankrupt for just 12 months.
-In addition you may not have to make any further payments towards your debts.
+You may not have to make any further payments towards your debts.

 - Is it possible to go Bankrupt if you are on Benefits?